dajimenezja/Botshi/README.md

 * `!vip <username>` Add user as a vip.
 Only moderators can use this.
 * `!unvip <username> ` Remove user as a vip.
 Only moderators can use this.
 * `!tag <message>` Add a tag at the current time for the stream.
+* Broadcaster account must be authenticated as only the broadcaster can manage VIPs.
+* The bot may run under any other account but it should use the broadcaster's user access token.
+* Tags will be saved as a json file under `tags.${streamid}.json`
+* Retrieve the tags with the discord command using the vod id

 ## Discord
 * `/tagstwitch` Retrieve tags for a given vod id in a format that links to twitch with `?t=timestamp`